Man charged with depraved murder in death of 3-year-old

-ROCKAWAYS, Queens (WABC) --Authorities say a Queens man has been charged with depraved murder in the death of a 3-year-old girl.
+SEASIDE, Queens (WABC) --Authorities say a Queens man has been charged with depraved murder in the death of a 3-year-old girl.

-Queens District Attorney Richard Brown said the man is 32-year-old Marc Jenkins of Rockaway Park, who lived with the child's mother
+Queens District Attorney Richard Brown said the man is 32-year-old Marc Jenkins, of Seaside, who lived with the child's mother

-If convicted he faces up to 25 years in prison.
+If convicted, he faces up to 25 years in prison.

-Bella Edwards was found unconscious in an apartment building in the Rockaways.
+Bella Edwards was found unconscious in an apartment building.

 Brown said that, according to the charges, Jenkins was the sole adult in the apartment with Bella and her 3-month-old sibling for about eight hours Monday.